zuplo/docs/docs/overview/policies.md

 ## Custom Policies

 The ability to write custom policies that run in-process of your Gateway is at the core of what makes Zuplo the Programmable API Gateway.
 You can write policies to handle virtual any task.
 To learn more about [writing custom policies see the documentation](../policies/custom-code-inbound.md).

-## Limitations of policies today

-1. You cannot create an outbound policy today, inbound only.
-Recommendation - use a request handler to modify your response etc.
-2. You cannot create a completely new request in an inbound policy today, only change the current one.
-We need to update this capability ASAP.